MIT-LCP/eicu-data-paper/main.md

 # Abstract{.unnumbered}

 Critical care patients are severely ill and monitored intensely through the course of their illness.
 As a result of this monitoring, large amounts of data are routinely collected for these patients.
-Philips Healthcare operate a telehealth service, the eICU program, during which they transmit and archive large amounts data for critically ill patients.
+Philips Healthcare has developed a telehealth system, known as the eICU Program, which leverages these data to support management of critically ill patients.
-Here we describe the eICU Collaborative Research Database, a multi-center intensive care unit (ICU) database with high granularity data for over 200,000 admissions to ICUs across the United States.
+Here we describe the eICU Collaborative Research Database, a multi-center intensive care unit (ICU) database with high granularity data for over 200,000 admissions to ICUs monitored by eICU Programs across the United States.
 The data is de-identified, and includes vital sign measurements, care plan documentation, severity of illness measures, diagnosis information, treatment information, and more.
-The data is publicly available, and requires minimal registration, including completion of a training course in research with human subjects and signing of a data use agreement.
+The data is publicly available, and requires minimal registration, including completion of a training course in research with human subjects and signing of a data use agreement mandating responsible handling of the data and adhering to the principle of collaborative research.
 The freely available nature of the data will support a number of research applications into machine learning algorithms, decision support tools, and clinical knowledge generation.

 # Background \& Summary